Earn Your Master of Science in Education

 "The M.Ed program at OKWU is unique in the fact that it offers a true opportunity for signiﬁcant leadership in the schools through the Action Project.
 The faculty also have current, real-life teaching experiences, so they know the struggles and joys involved with teaching.
 I thoroughly enjoyed the networking with other candidates from the area!"

-In order to graduate from Oklahoma Wesleyan University with the Master of Education degree a student must complete the following criteria:
+In order to graduate with a Master’s of Education in Oklahoma Wesleyan University’s graduate studies program, a student must complete the following criteria:

 - Completion of 33 hours of required curriculum: